 Power of Love Foundation is a United States secular charity focused on developing innovative and cost effective solutions to address the HIV and AIDS epidemic.
 Direct beneficiaries are women and children as they have been disproportionately impacted by this epidemic.
-The focus of our work is to create and implement long term solutions to ensure zero new HIV infections in children, and to care for HIV+ infants and children.
+The focus of our work is to create and implement long term solutions to ensure zero new HIV infections in children, care for HIV+ children, empower women and prevent malaria.

 Power of Love Foundation (POL) was founded in 2002 by three friends, Suresh Subramanian, Alka Subramanian, and Ellen Furnari, to develop a community-based approach to combat HIV and AIDS.
 The founders left their senior industry and tenured academic jobs to build an innovative solution that works at the community level.
 POL funds and runs projects in Zambia and India targeted toward helping women and children infected/affected with HIV and AIDS.

 Our Mission: To build strong and vibrant communities by ensuring no child is born with HIV and to care for HIV positive infants and children so they can live productive lives.

 Our Vision: A world where the AIDS epidemic is in continuous retreat, and people living with HIV have access to loving care and treatment in an environment free of stigma and discrimination.

 What is the Problem We are Trying to Solve?

 Over the last decade significant progress has been made in the fight against HIV and AIDS but children are still falling through the gaps.
 In 2018, an estimated 360,000 children, 0-19 years, were born HIV+ even though this is completely preventable.
 Many HIV+ infants will die by the age of two if they do not receive medication and adequate care.
 In addition, only 24% of children living with HIV are receiving treatment.
 This leads to communities having a quarter of their children suffering with ill-health, and the problem continues to grow as it remains unaddressed.